xSaVageAU/NATS-Player-Data-Bridge/README.md

 # NATS Player Data Bridge

-A Fabric mod for Minecraft servers that synchronizes player data (inventories, stats, and advancements) across a cluster using the [NATS](https://nats.io) messaging system.
+A Fabric mod that syncs player data (inventories, stats, and advancements) across your server cluster using [NATS](https://nats.io).

-## Overview
+## How it works

-This mod allows players to jump between different servers in a cluster while keeping their items and progress intact.
-When a player leaves a server, their data is saved to a NATS Key-Value bucket; when they join another server, that data is retrieved and applied before they spawn.
+When a player leaves, their data is saved to a NATS Key-Value bucket.
+When they join another server in the cluster, that data is pulled back down and applied before they spawn.

+## Installation

+1. Put the mod jar in your `mods/` folder.
+2. The core NATS library is already included, so you don't need any other files.
+3. Start the server once to generate the config.

 ## NATS Infrastructure Setup